LabreCoder/Bank_of_ideas/README.md

 **Content Planner** helps you organize the full lifecycle of content creation — from a raw idea to a scheduled post — in one place.
 It was built to solve a simple problem: ideas get lost in notes apps, spreadsheets get outdated, and nobody remembers what's due for publishing this week.

-The system is split into three core areas:
+The system is split into four core areas:

-- 💡 **Ideas** — register, edit, and activate/deactivate content ideas as they come to mind.
+- 💡 **Ideas** — register, edit, and activate/deactivate raw content ideas as they come to mind.
-- 🗂️ **Planning** — organize ideas into content plans, giving structure to what gets published and when.
-- 📊 **Dashboard** — track key indicators at a glance, with a calendar view showing which posts are coming up.
+- 🗂️ **Planning** — turn an idea into an actionable plan: details, dates, status, and a checklist (each item with its own optional due date).
+- 🔄 **Cycles** — group several plannings under a shared time window (e.g. "August LinkedIn posts") to plan and track batches of content without conflicts or overload.
+- 📊 **Dashboard** — indicator cards (ideas, execution status, plannings by status, checklist progress) plus a calendar highlighting upcoming due dates.

 ---

 ## ✨ Features

 - ✅ Full CRUD for ideas (create, edit, activate/deactivate)
-- ✅ Assign ideas to existing content plans
-- ✅ Calendar view of scheduled posts
+- ✅ Categories and Owners management (Settings)
+- ✅ One planning per idea, with details, start/due dates, status (`Not Started`, `Under Review`, `Started`, `In Development`, `Completed`, `Cancelled`), and a checklist with per-item due dates
+- ✅ Cycles: bind multiple plannings to a shared date range, with an automatically derived status (`Waiting Start` / `In Progress` / `Finished`) and progress tracking
+- ✅ Dashboard with summary indicators and a due-date calendar
+- ✅ Light / dark theme toggle
-- ✅ Indicator widgets on the dashboard
+- ✅ Optional ambient sound player
 - ✅ Fully containerized (API + database + frontend) with a single command
-- 🚧 More indicators and reporting features — *in progress*

 ---